CONTENTS

 - Using some gentle posterio-medial pressure with the ultrasound probe may displace the carotid artery medially, opening up this space between the carotid and Chassaignac's tubercle.
 (28455598)

-The following video illustrates this general approach, albeit at the C7 level (not my preferred level because, as you can see in the video, incorrect angulation of the needle could risk laceration of the vertebral artery)
+- This video illustrates this general approach, albeit at the C7 level (not my preferred level because, as you can see in the video, incorrect angulation of the needle could risk laceration of the vertebral artery)

-Another short video to reinforce the anatomic structures:
+- Another short video to reinforce the anatomic structures.

 definitions